+Figure 9

 Disassembly Instructions

+Step 1

 On the fly close windows, awnings and doors, release guy ropes and PosibraceTM VelcroTM points that attach the fly to the poles and unhook all base hooks.
 You can now remove fly from tent.
 Lay fly flat on ground and fold fly in half, third or quarters.
-The width of the folded fly should be the length of the pole bag, as indicated in Figure 10.
+The width of the folded fly should be the length of the pole bag, see figure 10.

+Step 2

-Unzip windows, then collapse the tent by removing and disassembling the poles in the reverse order of the assembly instructions.
+Zip close doors and windows, collapse the tent by removing and disassembling the poles in the reverse order of the assembly instructions.
 Place the poles in the pole carry bag and tie shut.

+Step 3

 Remove pegs with a claw hammer or peg puller.
 Do not remove pegs from the ground by pulling on tent base as this may cause damage to the tent.

+Step 4

 Spread the tent out flat with all loose fabric folded within the edges of the tent base.
 Try to flatten the tent as much as possible.

+Step 5

 Fold the tent in half, third or quarters.
-The width of the folded tent should be the length of the pole bag, as indicated in Figure 10.
+The width of the folded tent should be the length of the pole bag, see figure 10.

+Step 6

 Lay the folded fly over the folded inner tent.
 Beginning at the back portion of the Fly and inner tent bundle roll forward firmly allowing trapped air to escape.
 It may help to use the bag of tent poles as a rolling pin ensuring the tent edges are kept straight as you roll.

+Step 7

 Once the tent bundle is rolled up, tie straps around it and place into tent carry bag with peg bag, instruction booklet and other miscellaneous parts.
 If the tent won't fit into carry bag, unroll and reroll more tightly.

+HELPFUL HINT

 Never store your tent damp or dirty.
 If you have no choice to return home from your camping trip with a damp or dirty tent, make sure you lay it out to air in a cool, dry and shaded place as soon as possible and only pack it away when it is completely dry and clean.

-Warranty